Steam-Generating Heavy Water Reactor: History

 SGHWR was a departure from previous UK designs, which had used graphite as the moderator and carbon dioxide gas as the coolant.
 The original Magnox was designed to run on natural uranium but the subsequent Advanced Gas-cooled Reactor (AGR) abandoned this for a variety of reasons, using low-enriched uranium instead.

 Although Magnox was technically successful it was expensive.
-For future orders, several alternative reactor designs concepts were studied during the early 1960s.
+For future orders, several alternative reactor design concepts were studied during the early 1960s.
 As part of this program, a 100 megawatt electrical (MWe) prototype of the SGHWR was built at Winfrith in the 1960s and was connected to the grid in 1967.
 It is often known simply as the "Winfrith Reactor".
 The other designs produced similar sub-scale prototypes of the High Temperature Reactor also at Winfrith, the Magnox-derived AGR at Windscale, and the Prototype Fast Reactor at Dounreay.

 This contest ultimately selected the AGR design, and several AGRs began construction in the late 1960s.
 These quickly ran into problems, and by the early 1970s the design was considered a failure.
 In 1974, a larger version of the SGHWR with a design power of 650 MWe was selected for future power plant builds.
 In 1976 this decision was reversed due to the combination of a predicted sharp drop in electricity demand, higher than expected costs, and the lack of obvious export potential in a shrinking nuclear market.
 Given the limited number of new reactors expected in the future, modified versions of the AGR were selected over SGHWR as no further development effort was needed.

 The Winfrith Reactor reactor remained operational and was used for a wide variety of purposes until it ceased operation in October 1990 after 23 years of operations.
 As of 2019 it is in the process of being decommissioned by Magnox Ltd on behalf of the Nuclear Decommissioning Authority.
-In 2022 over 1000 drums of radioactive waste will be transported by 11 trains to the Low Level Waste Repository.
+Between 2022 and 2024, 1068 drums of radioactive waste were transported by train to the Low Level Waste Repository.
 The material was once intermediate-level waste but had decayed down to low-level waste while being stored at Winfrith.